EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 * Change the **Load pretrained weights** parameter to Sentinel_2_TOA_Resnet18 to load the pretrained weights for Sentinel-2 TOA imagery stemming from Wang et al 2023 (https://arxiv.org/abs/2211.07044).
 * We will use the default for the following parameter and leave them checked (**freeze backbone**, **data augumentation**, **early stopping** and **balanced Training using class weights**)

-* As **Batch size** we use 16 and for **Epochs** 50. ( If you have less computational resources you can use als a batch size of 4 or 8 and only train for 5-8 epochs.
+* As **Batch size** we use 16 and for **Epochs** 50, if you have sufficient computation and downloaded the tutorial_large data. ( If you have less computational resources or use the small dataset folder use batch size of 4 or 8 and only train for 5-10 epochs).
 * As **Learning rate** we will use 0.003.
 * As **type of device** use GPU if available and installed for the enmapbox python environment.
-Otherwise use CPU, isf you use CPU you can also just reduce the **Epochs** to 2, to minimize the waiting time.
+Otherwise use CPU, and reduce the epoch numbers ( e.g. 5-10)

 * As **Path for saving tensorboard logger** use the SpecDeepMap_tutorial folder.
 * As **Path for saving model** use the SpecDeepMap_tutorial folder.
-* Lest run the model.
+* Let's run the model.

 During training in the Logger Interface the progress of the training is printed after each epoch. (epoch means one loop through the training dataset).
 In the logger the train and validation loss is displayed, which should reduce during training and the train IoU and val IoU should increase.
-The model uses the training data for learning the weights and the validation data is just used to check if the model over or underfits. ( if train and validation values are very different).
+The model uses the training data for learning the weights and the validation data is just used to check if the model over or underfits (if the train and validation values differ significantly).
 After training the logger displays the best model path for the best model.
 In general you want to use the model with the highest IoU score on the validation dataset.
 This is also written into the model file name, so you can find it later again at any time.
 Here a logger visualization of the training we just performed.
 In our case with GPU 47 epochs took around 12 min.
-47 because of early stopping ( stops training if val IoU doesn't increases).
+47 because of early stopping ( stops training if val IoU doesn't increase).

    .. figure:: img/3_Deep_learning_trainer_output.jpeg